CoveAS/bring-fraktguiden-for-woocommerce/README.md

 ### Build targets

-Run `node build release` with one of the following targets:
+Run `node build` with one of the following targets:

 `release`

-Creates an release in the release folder.
+Creates a zip.
+See the created release folder.
-The target reads the latest version number from the `src/readme.txt` file and updates the version number macro in all files before creating the zip file.

-` > shjs build release`

 `clean`

 Removes the release and tmp folder.

-`> shjs build clean`